This site requires JavaScript, please enable it in your browser!

 By NJoson, with 17 replies.

-Last reply by NJoson, almost 13 years ago:
+Last reply by NJoson, about 13 years ago:

 I agree with Morran.
 I like the interface of Gimp but learning to navigate through it can be hassle.